 9. HVASHI – This moon goddess was the wife of the sun god and the mother of the corn goddess.
 Hvashi rode across the nighttime sky on a giant owl but her divine radiance made it impossible for the human eye to make out anything except the vague outlines of her astride her flying mount (the figures on the moon’s surface of course ).
 The owl would only fly at night to avoid ever encountering pigeons, the enemy of owls in Choctaw mythology.

 8. ABOHLI – The goddess of the swamps and undergrowth.
 Abohli usually manifests herself as a human- sized swirling tornado of light floating through the swamps and carrying a pipe.
-Her children are the Na Losa Falaya, the “will-o-the- wisps” (actually brightly lighted swamp gas) who, like their mother, glide through the marshes astonishing and sometimes frightening the human beings who see them.
+Her children are the Na Losa Falaya, sort of like “will-o-the- wisps” (actually brightly lighted swamp gas despite Na Losa Falaya supposedly meaning “long black thing”) who, like their mother, glide through the marshes astonishing and sometimes frightening the human beings who see them.
 Unlike their mother, however, the Na Losa Falaya have to remove all of their intestines and internal organs and set them aside before they are light enough to float.

 In ancient times thornbushes, reeds, brambles and sharply-ribbed vines were poisonous to the touch and would kill any people who came into contact with them.
 Abohli did not like to see this harm befall the Choctaw people, who began to stay far away from her domain’s poisonous vegetation, even avoiding the streams adjacent to the goddess’ marshland home.
 Abohli gave the poisonous venom of the plantlife to snakes, bees and hornets instead so forever after the thorns and spines of the undergrowth may still scrape the flesh of human beings but are no longer fatal.
 Some of the swamp vegetation is still poisonous if eaten, however, and medicine men know how to tell which kind to avoid.